‘Smart’ Recycling Unit

 Learn the basic mistakes we all make in recycling first hand in a fun outdoor relay race activity.

-This unit is divided into two sections: Video Segments and Lesson Plans.
-Each video segment corresponds to a lesson plan, allowing you to teach one section at a time (e.g., watch the Meet the Boneheads videos and then do the corresponding lesson) or watch all the videos first and then choose the lesson plans that work best for your class.
+This unit is divided into 4 lessons, each containing its own video series and lesson plan.
+You can teach one lesson at a time (e.g., watch the Meet the Boneheads videos and then do the corresponding lesson) or watch all the videos first and then choose the lesson plans that work best for your class.
 The tools are flexible—use them in the way that best fits your teaching style and your students’ needs.

 Video Segments